paxelito/carness/README.txt

 |VERSION HISTORY|
 |---------------|

+Build6.1b20140529.73
+- A bug in the gillespie introduction has been fixed

 Build6.1b20140529.72
 - A bug in the reaction parameter saving procedure has been fixed
 - New the user can choose if save reaction parameters